Device Management FAQs

 GETTING STARTED & BASICS

-Microsoft Intune is a cloud-based service used by the University of Houston to manage and secure state-owned Windows computers.
-It runs in the background and helps ensure each device remains secure, compliant, and supported - on or off campus.
+Microsoft Intune is a cloud-based service the University of Houston uses to manage and secure university-owned Windows computers.
+It runs in the background to keep your device up to date, protected, and reliable, whether you are on campus or working elsewhere.

 Your UH-owned devices will stay updated and aligned with university security standards.